EvgenyTreskin/TelegramBot/README.md

 # TelegramBot
-Codding in progress
+Codding in progress.
-You must enter your bot.token and spring.datasource.password in application.properties
+f you want to start it you need enter your bot.token and spring.datasource.password in application.properties